varigence/docs/bimlflex/implementation-guides/data-mart-overrides.md

 ## Overriding Configurations

+There are often many factors that go into Data Warehouse and it's environment and not everything is always under the project team's control or specifications.
+It isn't uncommon to have to maintain support for an legacy system while migrating to a new tool or standard.

 When a scenarios requires differing/conflicting **Configurations**, a **Configuration Override** can be applied.
 A **Configuration Override** can be configured at the **Connection**, **Batch**, **Project** or **Object** level.
 **Configurations** are applied at an object level so a column level override is not applicable/supported.